eemrys/sber-ar-vr-opencv/README.md

 ## Java camera portrait mode orientation fix

 OpenCV’s camera doesn’t handle a mobile device’s portrait mode well by default.
-To fix this, we need to modify the CameraBridgeViewBase.java file.
-There's a function called deliverAndDrawFrame, that takes the camera frame, converts it to a bitmap, and renders that bitmap to an Android canvas on the screen.
+To fix this, we need to modify the ```CameraBridgeViewBase.java``` file.
+There's a function called ```deliverAndDrawFrame```, that takes the camera frame, converts it to a bitmap, and renders that bitmap to an Android canvas on the screen.
 So before that function gets called, we need to modify the matrix into which all of those pixels get drawn.
 First we create our matrix:
 ```cpp
 private final Matrix mMatrix = new Matrix();
 ```